Lancelot65/backtest-cpp-public/README.md

 ### To do list
-- test metrique
 - add backtest.hpp

 #### futur
-I have already UI but i would like improve improve
+I have already UI but i would like improve before push in the public repo